cadizjavier/Dazzle/README.md

 3. Run `dazzle scaffold`.
 This will create full-featured templates (only Swift supported at the moment) for you.
 You can modify these templates or create your custom ones.
 A new folder named `Templates` will be created.

-4. Run `dazzle -f events.yml` and after the success message, you will see an `Output` folder with your brand new generated files.
+4. Run `dazzle generate events.yml` and after the success message, you will see an `Output` folder with your brand new generated files.
 If you open the Swift one you will see something like this.

 ```swift
 import Foundation